More Collaboration, Fewer Transaction Disputes

 Lack of communication and transparency in information can result in bad decisions and negative outcomes – particularly when it comes to transaction disputes.

-Consider the following scenario: A customer makes a credit card purchase with a seller, but the customer doesn’t recognize or remember that transaction later while reviewing their bank statement.
+Consider the following scenario: A customer makes a credit card purchase with a merchant, but the customer doesn’t recognize or remember that transaction later while reviewing their bank statement.
 The customer suspects the transaction may be fraudulent activity and contacts their issuing bank for clarification.
 The issuer probably has no information on the transaction and moves forward with filing a chargeback on behalf of their cardholder.
-Meanwhile, the seller is left out of this discussion completely.
-At some point following this customer-issuer exchange, the seller receives a chargeback notification – after having dispensed the goods or services sold to the customer, and that revenue is now lost.
-The customer has reclaimed the money they paid, but the seller’s dispute ratio is impacted by a chargeback.
+Meanwhile, the merchant is left out of this discussion completely.
+At some point following this customer-issuer exchange, the merchant receives a chargeback notification – after having dispensed the goods or services sold to the customer, and that revenue is now lost.
+The customer has reclaimed the money they paid, but the merchant’s dispute ratio is impacted by a chargeback.

-This negative outcome could have been avoided if the seller were able to communicate the transaction details when the customer inquired about the purchase.
-Since customers seldom contact the seller about unrecognized transactions, and may not even know which seller to contact, it’s almost impossible for sellers to prevent disputes on valid purchases in such a case.
-In these common scenarios, a little collaboration can go a long way to prevent disputes.
+This negative outcome could have been avoided if the merchant were able to communicate the transaction details when the customer inquired about the purchase.
+Since customers seldom contact the merchant about unrecognized transactions, and may not even know which merchant to contact, it’s almost impossible for merchants to prevent chargebacks on valid purchases in such a case.
+In these common scenarios, a little collaboration can go a long way in chargeback prevention.

 Family Fraud (Familial Fraud)